In Kyrgyzstan

 Andarkhan

 Batken: Near the Hodka Bakirgan river, a number of burial sites and remains of ancient settlements have been discovered nearby that have yet to be dated.
-Also 1.5 km away, have been discovered the remains of the ancient settlement of Tortkul.
+Also, 1.5 km away, the remains of the ancient settlement of Tortkul were discovered.

 Beshkent

-Batken: In the centre of the village, archaeologists have found evidence of an ancient settlement.
+Batken: In the center of the village, archaeologists have found evidence of an ancient settlement.

 Chorku